motn/songP2/DesignSong.md

 *Describe any assumption, background, or dependencies of the software, its use, the operational environment, or significant project issues.*

+1 Assumption and background:

+(1) Easy-to-use Grocery List App can make shopping efficient with smart phones, and our App is applied to android devices.

-1) Assumption and background:It is an easy-to-use grocery list app.
-Fancy functionalities like share/social can be a plus, but the team should focus on how to design, implement and test it based on the requirements from backend to frontent.
+(2) Currently we will ignore some fancy functions like sharing lists with friends or scanning barcodes to add items.
+Our team will focus on how to design, implement and test the App based on the requirements.

-(2) Dependencies of software and operational environment: Android Studio integrated with Java JDK and Android SDK will be used to develop the app.
+2 Dependencies of software and operational environment:

+Android Studio integrated with Java JDK and Android SDK will be used to develop and test the App.

 (3) Significant issues: To be perfect, we'd better provide backend service and DB for the app, as well as an powerful UI layout.
 There will be a lot of things we need to learn to do if we could make it a perfect app for use.